Before I write about Aunt Betty, let me give the factoring information for the number 465.

 Paul and Betty working together.
 Betty was 5 years old.
 The identity of the older boy is unknown.
 I suggested to Paul that it was his brother, Steve, but he said it couldn’t be.
 “Ma never would have given him such a bad haircut.”

 Paul posing with his younger sister, Elizabeth (Betty).

 We were so excited to see these pictures of Betty.
 Paul had no ill feelings toward his sister so we asked him if he would like to find her.
 He stated that he wanted to respect her privacy if she wanted nothing to do with the rest of the family.

 Paul died in November 2005.
 I missed him terribly especially since, primarily, I had been the one who took care of him the last 7 1/2 years of his life.
 We often looked at the pictures and records he left us.
 There were several pictures of his folks and his siblings, his christening record from Igazfalva written in Hungarian, his passport, his naturalization record, and many other records.
 I eventually took public transport to downtown Salt Lake City to the Family History Library.
 I checked out microfilm from Gyoma, Hungary and was thrilled to find the christening record for Paul and Betty’s father, Sallai István.
 After several months I found the family’s genealogy all the way back to the mid 1700’s.
-How I wished I could share these records with Paul or that I could find Betty and share them with her if she were still alive.
+How I wished I could have shared these records with Paul or that I could find Betty and share them with her if she were still alive.

 Periodically we looked at the social security death index for Elizabeth Bender born April 7, 1921.
 We didn’t find her, but that was a good thing, because that might mean she was still alive.
 One problem with knowing that for sure was that since she was a woman, her surname would be different if she ever married someone else.
 I loved searching through these old records and indexes.
 I learned that if I was in the right time and place, I could find a gold mine of records, but if I wasn’t, there was nothing to be found.